BartolHrg/VB.C-CPP/README.md

 ## syntax:

 Important!!
-Whole file should be surrounded by VB_C_CPP_FILE macro
+Whole file excluding #includes should be surrounded by VB_C_CPP_FILE macro
+// actually, probably only #includes that use VB.H, but better be safe than sorry
 ```c
 #include "VB.h"
 VB_C_CPP_FILE(